 Previous iterations of applicant tracking systems, as well as some of today’s solutions, may not include features that support DE&I efforts.

 iCIMS’ ATS provides you with data capture for EEO fields like gender identity, race, disability status, and veteran status right out of the box.
 It includes built-in features that make compliance simple, and all the options available to you align with government guidelines.

-Your organization can also benefit from features that allow you to customize your DE&I reporting.
+Your organisation can also benefit from features that allow you to customise your DE&I reporting.
 Look for a solution that will enable you to configure both required fields and selectable options.
-This allows your company’s legal team to tailor the experience based on your organization’s needs and compliance requirements.
+This allows your company’s legal team to tailor the experience based on your organisation’s needs and compliance requirements.

 Any ATS you use should provide you with detailed reporting of how many applicants view your jobs, how many are completing applications, and how many applicants started an application but didn’t finish one.
 Your ATS should also enable you to identify and follow up with potential applicants who may be a good fit for a job but didn’t complete their applications.

-Of course, many recruiters and hiring managers are bombarded with applications every week.
+Of course, many recruiters and line Managers are bombarded with applications every week.
 You need to be able to scan large quantities of applications to find the right candidates.